JoseRoca/WinFBX/docs/COM/COM Procedures.md

 #### Return value

-If the function succeeds, it returns the contents of the variant in string form; if it fails, it returns an empty string and the contents of the variant aren't cleared.
+If the function succeeds, it returns the contents of the variant in string form; if it fails, it returns an empty string and the contents of the variant are not cleared.

 #### Remarks